bahrus/custom-enhancements/README.md

 #  When should the class instance be created by the platform?

-## Attachment methods of the enhancements property
+## Spawning/referencing methods of the enhancements property

-Unlike dataset, the enhancements property, added to the Element prototype, would have several methods available, making it easy for developers / frameworks to reference and even attach enhancements (without the need for attributes), for example during template instantiation (or later).
+Unlike dataset, the enhancements property, added to the Element prototype, would have several methods available, making it easy for developers / frameworks to reference and even spawning enhancements (without the need for attributes), for example during template instantiation (or later).

 ```JavaScript
 //await only necessary if spawn specifies an async loader